Main Website

 How to design an app on AppMySite?

-AppMySite is a mobile app builder for WordPress and WooCommerce users.
-It essentially allows users to create app online without coding.
+AppMySite is a mobile app builder for WordPress and WooCommerce users, as well as for those who have a website built on any other platform or have no website at all.
+It essentially allows users to create apps online without coding.

-• Launch Screen – Users can upload their own background design and logo to display on the launch screen
+• Splash Screen: Users can upload their own background design and logo to display on the splash screen or create everything on an empty canvas.

 In conclusion

-App design has lately come into the spotlight as the obsession to optimize UI and UX grows.
-Mobile apps naturally want to gain an advantage any way they can.
-Coming up with an optimal app design is a great advantage.
+Mobile app design is a vast subject that interests the technical and the non-technical folks alike.
+It has lately come into the spotlight as the obsession to optimize UI and UX has increased.
+Mobile app owners naturally want to gain an advantage in any way they can and coming up with an optimal app design is the way to do so.

-This piece presents a complete guide to mobile app design.
+This piece presents a complete guide to all aspects of mobile app design.
 Readers can learn how to get started with app design.
-The latter sections take a more professional approach to the process of app design in the industry.
+The latter sections take a more professional approach to the process of app design in the industry, giving a complete detailed picture and overview of the process.

 Related Articles